 - Distribution Tests (water taken from a point in the distribution system) on average 6 tests per day. - Treated Tap (water taken from a point in the WTP before it leaves the plant) on average 6 tests per day. - Raw (untreated well water as it enters the WTP) on average 4 tests per day. - Permeate (water from the R.O.
-Unit before chemical addition) on average 3 tests per day. - Sand-filter (treated water from the sand-filter, before it blends with R.O. water) 7 tests per day, 5 when chlorine isn't used as a pre-treatment. - MTU or Main Treatment Unit (water from all 12 vessels and 4 stages) 16 tests per day for conductivity.
+Unit before chemical addition) on average 3 tests per day. - Sand-filter (treated water from the sand-filter, before it blends with R.O. water) 7 tests per day, 5 when chlorine isn't used as a pre-treatment. - MTU or Main Treatment Unit (water from all 12 vessels and 4 stages on MTU#2 and 11 vessels and 3 stages on MTU#1) 30 tests per day for conductivity. - Chlorine we test chlorine daily at 3 locations in the plant (post treatment) before it enters the distribution system.
+We also test 1 location in Melita and 3 more rurally on a daily basis.

-There are on average 42 tests performed a day at the WTP and another 6 rurally, or 1,460 tests a month, 17,520 tests a year.
+There are on average 56 tests performed a day at the WTP and another 6 rurally, or 1,860 tests a month, 22,630 tests a year.